I can hardly believe it is halfway through October. It feels like time speeds up when we enter the last few months of the year.

 No matter how many times we do a variation of the baking soda and vinegar experiment, the kids always love it.

-I hope you and your child enjoy this Fizzing Halloween Science as much as we did.
+I hope you and your child enjoy this Fizzing Eyeballs Halloween Experiment as much as we did.

 You’ll also enjoy these posts: